neulab/knn-transformers/README.md

 # kNN-transformers: Nearest-Neighbor Language Models based on Hugging Face's 🤗 `transformers` library

-This is a Hugging Face's 🤗 `transformers` implementation of k-nearest-neighbor-based language models, designed to be easy and useful in research, and for experimenting with new ideas in kNN-based models.
+This is a Hugging Face's 🤗 `transformers` implementation of k-nearest-neighbor-based language models and machine translation models, designed to be easy and useful in research, and for experimenting with new ideas in kNN-based models.

 All previous kNN-LM based implementations are implemented in the `fairseq` library, and **they forked/duplicated the library's entire codebase** to implement their modification.
 These include the official kNN-LM repository [https://github.com/urvashik/knnlm](https://github.com/urvashik/knnlm), the official RetoMaton repository [https://github.com/neulab/retomaton](https://github.com/neulab/retomaton), and others.

-We implements the [k-Nearest Neighbor Language Model](https://arxiv.org/pdf/1911.00172.pdf) (Khandelwal et al., ICLR'2020), and this is also an official implementation of the RetoMaton model described in:
+We implement the [k-nearest-neighbor language model (kNN-LM)](https://arxiv.org/pdf/1911.00172.pdf) (Khandelwal et al., ICLR'2020), the [k-nearest-neighbor machine translation (kNN-MT)](https://arxiv.org/pdf/2010.00710) (Khandelwal et al., ICLR'2021) and this is also an official implementation of the RetoMaton model described in:
 ["Neuro-Symbolic Language Modeling with Automaton-augmented Retrieval"](https://arxiv.org/pdf/2201.12431.pdf) (ICML'2022).
 Most importantly, we implement these models in 🤗 `transformers`, and without modifying the `transformers` library itself.